Configure subagents

 ),

-system_prompt="""You are the researcher subagent.
+system_prompt="""You are the summarizer subagent.

-- What the topic is
+- What the material says

-- Key facts worth knowing
+- Key facts worth keeping

-- Any obvious risks or controversies
+- Any obvious gaps or caveats

 Rules: